 - Provincial Nominee Program (PNP)

-The express Entry profile is created online and is free.
+The Express Entry profile is created online and is free.
 You can take up to 60 days to complete it.
 Once your profile is added to the Express Entry pool you can make a Job Match account with Job Bank which will help you extensively in your job search.
 This will help you not only to find suitable jobs according to your credentials but also to help you promote yourself to top employers and recruiters.
-A valid job offer may leads to a Labour Market Impact Assessment (LIMA) by your employer, which can add additional points in your Express Entry Profile.
+A valid job offer may lead to a Labour Market Impact Assessment (LIMA) by your employer, which can add additional points to your Express Entry Profile.